kuehnste/tebd/README.md

 # tebd

-Simple time evolution block decimation (TEBD) code for MPS with open boundary conditions using the [Julia Programming Language](https://julialang.org/) Language.
+Simple time evolution code for Matrix Product States (MPS) with open boundary conditions written in the [Julia Programming Language](https://julialang.org/).

 ## Overview

-This project accompanies the hands-on tutorials for the lectures on Tensor Networks at the [CERN-MPQ-UIBK School on Quantum Simulation of Fundamental Physics](https://indico.cern.ch/event/1623729/).
-It contains a simple sample implementaion for the time evolution block decimation procedure for Matrix Product States with open boundary conditions.
+This repository accompanies the hands-on tutorials for the lectures on Tensor Networks at the [CERN-MPQ-UIBK School on Quantum Simulation of Fundamental Physics](https://indico.cern.ch/event/1623729/).

+The project provides a simple, pedagogical implementation of an algorithm for simulating the time evolution of one-dimensional quantum many-body systems MPS.
+The implementation is intended primarily for educational purposes and follows the exercises from the accompanying tutorial.
+It includes functionality for both real-time and imaginary-time evolution and assumes open boundary conditions.

 ## Repository Structure

 ```
 project/
 │
-├── docs/           Documentation or notes
 ├── src/            Source code
 ├── examples/       Example programs
-├── figures/        Figures used in notes
 ├── tests/          Unit tests
 ├── LICENSE
 └── README.md